evanmayer/rtl_livestream/README.md

 - matplotlib
 - pyrtlsdr by roger-: https://github.com/roger-/pyrtlsdr.

-Tested on python2.7, but I don't think there's too much here to go wrong with using python3.
-Untested.
+Tested on python2.7 and python3.
 ## Usage
 Currently dumb; you must edit the python source to change the SDR's window size and center frequency.
 I may do the right thing later and add command line args.
 For now, initialize with: